redis/redis-doc/docs/get-started/data-store.md

 1. Get started with Redis
 2. Store data under a key in Redis
 3. Retrieve data with a key from Redis
-4. Scan the keyspace for keys that match a specific key pattern
+4. Scan the keyspace for keys that match a specific pattern

 The examples in this article refer to a simple bicycle inventory.